MinnPost/minnpost-2014-follow-the-money/README.md

 ## About Us

-MinnData, the MinnPost data team, is Alan, Tom, and Kaeti and all the awesome contributors to open source projects we utilize.
+MinnData, the MinnPost data team, is Alan and Tom aided by MinnPost reports and editors and all the awesome contributors to open source projects we utilize.
 See our work at [minnpost.com/data](http://minnpost.com/data).

 ```